 Tyco enjoys a leading share in the $70 billion security and fire installation and services market and a top-two position in the $30 billion security and fire product market.
 The firm is in a prime position to steal share from the highly fragmented market.

-An eventual recovery in commercial construction should buttress financial results further.
+An ongoing recovery in commercial construction should buttress financial results further.
 Read more

 Prospects for secular growth in the North America installation and services market are limited, given the already high penetration of security and fire systems installed in commercial buildings and other end markets.